benlevyx/covid-tracking/docs/final-writeup.md

 However, this implementation is by no means perfect, and concerns have been raised by notable organizations and privacy advocates.
 The phase 1 implementation involves a voluntary app to be downloaded on a user's device.
 However, in phase 2, the tracing functionality will be programmed into the operating system of iPhone and Android devices, without the need to download an app.
 This eliminates the consent of the user which presents privacy concerns.
 Apple and Google have mentioned that they will remove the provisions once the pandemic has dissipated, but no specific timeline has been provided.
 In addition, the decentralized nature of the implementation also means that it is more difficult to update if there are any bugs or security issues.
 If a security issue does arise at this point, it leaves many devices potentially vulnerable to being compromised.
 The ACLU stated the Google and Apple's approach "*appears to mitigate the worst privacy and centralization risks, but there is still room for improvement*" ([ACLU](https://www.aclu.org/press-releases/aclu-comment-applegoogle-covid-19-contact-tracing-effort), 2020).

+**SUMMARY**

+[CHART SHOWING COMPARISON OF THE PROTOCOLS (GPS VS BLUETOOTH; CENTRALIZED VS. DECENTRALIZED)]

+### Recommendations

 ## Conclusion

 The COVID-19 pandemic has purportedly reached its peak in several countries, with some governments beginning to ease restrictions.
 However, it has become increasingly clear that the virus will remain with us for many months, potentially years or indefinitely.
 Using location data to help governments track and quickly respond to new infections and flare-ups has drawn much attention as one potential solution.
-However, we have shown that ....
+However, we have shown that public adoption is the most critical aspect for successful contact tracin

+....
 Therefore, we caution...

 These systems cannot be effective if people do not trust them.
 People will only trust these systems if they protect privacy, remain voluntary, and store data on an individual's device, not a centralized repository.
 The bluetooth-based privacy-preserving system developed by Google and Apple has been given the green light by the ACLU, but they caution that there is still room for improvement.
 That being said, they are far less invasive than schemes involving any form of geolocation data, social or government coercion, or centralized data storage.